Skip to main content

 Use whatever fits your calling application best.

-Depending on your configurations, relations may be rendered in various ways:
+Depending on your configurations, relations may be rendered in various ways.
+See RenderTypes for Relations for details on all available options, including Relation types and Inline types.

 The key distinction is where related data appears in the response: